 Stage 2 Engine Upgrade

 Despite having 120bhp at the wheels in stock form, the SR3 lacks depth in low-end, much like its SGTi brethren.
 Power only comes in at 4,000rpm, before pulling strongly to 6,500rpm.
-The Aussie-sourced but R3-spec regrind high torque Stage 2 cams, on the other hand, show a different side of the 4G93 lump.
+The R3-spec regrind high torque Stage 2 cams, on the other hand, show a different side of the 4G93 lump.
 A much more intense, darker side that is.
 Coupled with a pair of intake and exhaust pulleys, the cams give the SR3 a much-welcomed boost in the low to mid range.
 My SR3, kudos to expert tuning by R3 engineers, drive 136bhp to the wheels.
 That’s a huge gain in power over stock, merely with a cam and pulley upgrade.

 Power delivery is very, very linear and starts as low as 2,500rpm.
 From then on, it pulls and pulls till 7,300rpm!
 There seems to be an extra spike of power at 6,000rpm, and the obvious intake roar rewards you – not quite VTEC; subtle but no less addictive – an indication of how willing to please the venerable 4G93 lump has become.
 The spread of torque is pretty amazing.
 A brief test on the NPE brought me to 200km/h in 4th gear, at 7,000rpm with still some torque to spare.
 Upshifting to fifth saw 210km/h easily on the speedo.
 Impressive.